-Once complete, you will be taken to the Emergency Carers Card Online Application.
+Once complete, you will have the option to apply for an Emergency Carers Card.

 Once we receive your completed signature form in the post, we will review your application.

 Once approved, you will then receive an Emergency Carers Card in the post.